 As your agency explores AI, remember that algorithms are only as good as the data they learn from.
-Al governance isn't separate from data governance-it's an extension of it.
+Al governance isn't separate from data governance-it's an extension of it and organizations like NIST have developed frameworks to make it easy for you to ensure you're on the right track.
 The same teams that help govern your data should help shape your AI strategy.
 Start by understanding what AI projects are already happening across your agency.